Dan-Patterson/geonumeracy/README.md

   Oh.. and keep stuff in order while you are doing it.

   We will see how you mastered intersections as the first step to clipping and erasing and the like.

+[^1]: Crossroad Blues : Robert Johnson, Eric Clapton or Ry Cooder versions are all just fine as study music.